GfSE/SAF-Specification/src/devdoc/doc-concept.md

 * what do we potentially lose if we omit viewpoints
 * what is the recommended workflow through the viewpoints[^1]

-Those questions need an answer in order to plan the MBSE appoach.
+Those questions need an answer in order to plan the MBSE approach.
 Every project is different, and the focus of modeling should be set accordingly.
 One needs to know where in the Lifecycle, and for which processes activities (refering to ISO15288) the viewpoints will provide a benefit.

 Most of the questions are supported by the following "steckbrief" characteristics of the viewpoint description.